 Up to 10

-Choquequirao Trek + Machu Picchu - 6 Days / 5 Nights
+Choquequirao Peru Tour + Machu Picchu - 6 Days / 5 Nights

 Choquequirao Peru reveals historic ruins that are much larger than those at Machu Picchu.
 The Choquequirao Peru tour reveals this currently hidden gem that is not easily accessible to visitors.
 We have combined this wonder with the 7th wonder of the world, Machu Picchu, to offer an experience of a lifetime!

-Tour Location: Choquequirao and Machu Picchu from Cusco, Peru.
+Tour Location: Choquequirao Peru and Machu Picchu from Cusco, Peru.

 Tour Type: Hiking, camping, adventure, history, culture.